 2.3 Advance distribution of materials.

 As a general rule, Board materials related to agenda items shall be distributed to all members of the Board sufficiently in advance of a meeting in order to enable the members of the Board to review and reflect on key issues, request supplementary information as necessary and generally prepare for the discussion at the meeting.
 Sensitive materials may be reserved for distribution at the Board meeting.

 2.4 Board presentations and access to employees.

-Members of management regularly attend Board meetings or portions thereof for the purpose of making presentations with respect to particular areas of operations and to participate in discussions.
+Members of management regularly attend Board meetings or portions thereof for the purpose of making presentations on particular areas of operations and to participate in discussions.
 The Chair of the Board designates the guest attendees at any meeting.
 In addition, Board members have full access to other members of management and employees at all times.

 2.5 Executive sessions of outside directors.

 Non-management directors will meet on a regular basis in executive session with no management director or other current or former member of management present to discuss such topics as the non-management directors determine.
 At least once a year, an executive session of only the independent directors (as determined by the definition in the pertinent listing standards of the New York Stock Exchange) shall be held.
 The Lead Independent Director or Non-Executive Chair, as applicable, will call and preside at such executive sessions.